Timarpur: Residence

 Most of the area is occupied by government flats, although a private colony is also present there.
 The area includes about 2,000 government flats which are meant for active government servants.
 A small portion of the area known as Banarsi Das Estate is privately owned.
 There are two police stations present in the area.
 Because it is a government residential area, Timarpur includes only a few markets.

 Besides being a government-owned area, a wide portion of the area is occupied by people living in slums.
 The residents in the government and the private sectors often find it difficult to co-operate with people living in slum areas.

 The old market and Timarpur dairy village of Gurjars situated near the flats has a history of more than a hundred years.
 It was established in 1911.

 The new market situated in Timarpur, just at a walking distance from the old market is the center of festivities during the Hindu festival of Dusshera.
 A grand Ramlila is organized there every year during the festival.
+One famous person live in Timarpur is Rahul Rawat who has been living in Timarpur for a long time in Teacher colony flats.